Ladvien/ladvien.github.io/_posts/2000-01-01-in-the-weeds.md

 By focusing on the agency which has the most data errors it is like you are on a ship with many holes, possibly sinking.
 Before bailing water, or patching small holes, you patch the biggest, as it'll have the greatest impact on the entire ship
 ![](https://ladvien.com/images/boat-with-holes.png)

-## Eminence Based vs. Data Based Decision Making
+## Eminence vs. Data Based Decision Making

 ## Always Be Honest

+## Understand How You're Funded

+HUD funds you -- they are your boss, kinda', but your other boss if who provides match for those funds.

+## Power of the Purse

+ESG Funders
+COC Funder

 ## DTR